 The key to creating high-quality content is understanding the user’s search intent.
 The answer to ‘what your customers want is the key to engaging them with relevant and informative content that satisfies their needs and queries.

 As a matter of fact, Google, in its first update, outlined that high-quality content overshadows keyword volume.
-If you’re creating valuable content for users, you’re already doing the chunk of your SEO right.
+If you’re creating valuable content for users, you’re already doing a chunk of your SEO right.

 A key revolution in technology came as smartphones became a common feature globally.
 It connected more and more people to the internet anywhere, anytime, with access to worldwide information at their fingertips.